top of page

 Together with UCI faculty Iftekhar Ahmed, Madhu Reddy, and Stephen Schueller, we are studying the mental wellbeing of software developers.
 We are particularly interested in understanding how developers perceive their wellbeing and its importance to their work, what work factors impact their wellbeing, and how we can design new software tools that put less stress on developers' wellbeing.

-Recent papers: "Mental wellbeing at work: Perspectives of software engineers"
+Recent papers: "“It’s a spectrum”: Exploring Autonomy, Competence, and Relatedness in Software Development Processes and Tools" and "Mental wellbeing at work: Perspectives of software engineers"

 A graph from the paper on developer wellbeing referenced above the image; the graph shows individual, team, and organizational factors impacting mental wellbeing.